Football at the 2004 South Asian Games

 Men's football tournament at 2004 South Asian Games was held across 3 venues in Pakistan from March 28 to April 6, 2004.
-The tournament was delayed twice due to conflicts between the Pakistani alliance with Afghanistan/Iraq and US foreign policy at the time during the events that followed 9/11.
+The tournament was delayed twice due to developments related to Pakistan's support as a major non-NATO ally in the fight against terrorism against the Afghan Taliban and Al-Qaeda in Afghanistan and US foreign policy at the time following 9/11.
+Pakistan won the football tournament, defeating India 1–0, for its third title.

 The tournament was the first to introduce an under-23 tournament system for the football events.
-However, India entered with an under-20 team.